NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 **PART 2: THE FRAMEWORK**
 - 2.3 Stage 1: MAP
-- 2.4 Stage 2: REALITY
+- 2.4 Stage 2: CHECK
-- 2.5 Stage 3: JUDGMENT
+- 2.5 Stage 3: JUDGE
-- 2.6 Stage 4: DECISION
+- 2.6 Stage 4: DECIDE
-- 2.7 Stage 5: ACTION
+- 2.7 Stage 5: ACT
 - 2.8 Key Clarifications
 - 2.9 Notes

 **PART 3: THEORETICAL FOUNDATIONS**
 - 3.1 The Foundations of MAP (what traditions inform boundary-setting, conflict mapping)
-- 3.2 The Foundations of REALITY (epistemology, truth-testing, evidence)
+- 3.2 The Foundations of CHECK (epistemology, truth-testing, evidence)
-- 3.3 The Foundations of JUDGMENT (ethics, L.E.R / B.U.S / A.C.T, the three consequences)
+- 3.3 The Foundations of JUDGE (ethics, L.E.R / B.U.S / A.C.T, the three consequences)
-- 3.4 The Foundations of DECISION (decision theory, the Mirror Check, Golden Rule)
+- 3.4 The Foundations of DECIDE (decision theory, the Mirror Check, Golden Rule)
-- 3.5 The Foundations of ACTION (implementation, change theory, power)
+- 3.5 The Foundations of ACT (implementation, change theory, power)

 **PART 4: STRESS TESTING**
 - 4.1 Why Break What You Just Built
 - 4.2 Three Scales

 Inside (the war in you)

 Between (the war between you and someone else)

 Beyond (the war in the world)

 - 4.3 The Five Tests

 No Villain (both sides are right)

 The Liar (one side is gaming it)

 The Weaker (power is unequal)

 The Broken (damage can't be undone)

 The Unborn (hasn't happened yet)

 **PART 5: DEEP DIVE**